Complementary and Alternative Medicine for Lupus

 • Aromatherapy

-The idea that the mind can influence the body is an ancient one, and there is growing science to support the value of stress reduction practices like these.
+The idea that the mind can influence the body is an ancient one, and there is growing science to support the value of stress reduction practices like this.
 Meditation is known to reduce feelings of pain, depression, anxiety, stress, and fatigue.
 CBT improves pain and mental function.
 Exercise such as yoga and tai chi work as both exercise and stress reduction.2

 A word of warning